radel/arc-theme/README.md

 from the same directory as this README resides in, or

-    sudo rm -rf /usr/share/themes/{Arc,Arc-Darker,Arc-Dark}
+    sudo rm -rf /usr/share/themes/{MaterialArc,MaterialArc-Darker,MaterialArc-Dark}

 ### Extras

-#### Arc Firefox theme
+#### MaterialArc Firefox theme
-A theme for Firefox is available at https://github.com/horst3180/arc-firefox-theme
+A theme for Firefox is available at https://github.com/horst3180/MaterialArc-firefox-theme

 #### Chrome/Chromium theme
-To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or arc-dark-theme.crx file into the Chrome/Chromium window.
-The source of the Chrome themes is located in the source "Chrome/arc-theme" folder.
+To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the MaterialArc-theme.crx or MaterialArc-dark-theme.crx file into the Chrome/Chromium window.
+The source of the Chrome themes is located in the source "Chrome/MaterialArc-theme" folder.

 #### Plank theme
-To install the Plank theme, copy the `extra/Arc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
+To install the Plank theme, copy the `extra/MaterialArc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
-Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Arc-Plank` as the theme.
+Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `MaterialArc-Plank` as the theme.

 ### Troubleshooting